 I suspect curiosity is a result of sensing the unknown.
 In other animals, this experience is limited to raw curiosity with a dash of fear and anticipation.
 In we thinking animals, this experience evokes cognitive tension, i.e., what? why? where? how?
 As a result, I assume we pursue an obsession to quiet down curiosity.
 An obsession offers the mind something tangible and secure upon which to focus.
 An obsession is therapeutic as it promises us something believable, or at least knowable, on which to hold so that self-awareness doesn’t fall into oblivion.
 Obsession is fundamentally a cognitive “cleaving to things”, which anchors the “illusion of self”.
 As Buddha notes in his Second Truth “… the illusion of self originates and manifests itself in a cleaving to things”.
-As you see, I’m defining obsession very broadly.
+As you see, I’m defining obsession somewhat broadly.

 Curiosity vs. “the illusion of self”

 I’ve been noticing how my curiosity seems to be increasing.
 This is odd for I hear the opposite is supposed to be true, i.e., kids have the most curiosity and this declines as we age.
 In youth, we clamor to know what is going on.
-As we age, we accumulate more knowledge to “cleave to”, which gives us a more secure sense of self.
+As we age, we accumulate more knowledge to “cleave to”, which presumably gives us a more secure sense of self.
 We think we know.

 Loosen your mind glue